huggingface/blog/swift-coreml-llm.md

 ## Tasks Overview

-When I publish tweets showing Falcon or Llama 2 running on my Mac, I get many questions from other developers asking how to convert those models to Core ML, because they want to use them in their apps as well.
+When I publish tweets showing [Falcon](https://twitter.com/pcuenq/status/1664605575882366980) or [Llama 2](https://twitter.com/pcuenq/status/1681404748904431616) running on my Mac, I get many questions from other developers asking how to convert those models to Core ML, because they want to use them in their apps as well.
 Conversion is a crucial step, but it's just the first piece of the puzzle.
-The real reason I write those apps is to face the same problems any other developer would, and identify areas where we can help.
+The real reason I write those apps is to face the same problems that any other developer would, and identify areas where we can help.
 This is an outline of the rest of the post, where we cover some of the tasks involved and explain where (and where not) we have tools to help.

 - [Conversion to Core ML](#conversion-to-core-ml).
 We'll use Llama 2 as a real-life example.
 - [Optimization](#optimization) techniques to make your model (and app) run fast and consume as little memory as possible.
-This is an area that permeates across the project, as there's no silver-bullet solution you can apply.
+This is an area that permeates across the project and there's no silver-bullet solution you can apply.
 - [`swift-transformers`](#swift-transformers), our new library to help with some common tasks.
     - [Tokenizers](#tokenizers).
 Tokenization is the way to convert text input to the actual set of numbers that are processed by the model (and back to text from the generated predictions).
-This is a lot more involved than it looks, as there are many different options and strategies.
+This is a lot more involved than it sounds, as there are many different options and strategies.
     - [Model and Hub wrappers](#model-and-hub-wrappers).
-If we want to support the vast variety of models in the Hub, we can't afford to hardcode model settings.
-We created a simple `LanguageModel` abstraction and some utilities to download model and tokenizer configuration files from the Hub.
+If we want to support the vast variety of models on the Hub, we can't afford to hardcode model settings.
+To solve this, we created a simple `LanguageModel` abstraction and various utilities to download model and tokenizer configuration files from the Hub.
     - [Generation Algorithms](#generation-algorithms).
 Language models are trained to predict a probability distribution of the next token that may appear after a sequence of text.
 To generate text output, we need to call the model multiple times and collect a token at a time.
 There are many ways to decide what's the next best token to use.
     - [Supported Models](#supported-models).
 Not all model families are supported (yet).
 - [`swift-chat`](#swift-chat).
 This is a small app that simply shows how to use `swift-transformers` in a project.